Blocks in Play

 This workshop will explore the phenomenon of adventure playgrounds and the profession of playwork, which developed in the UK after World War II.
 Adventure playgrounds use loose parts— materials such as wood, sand, water, cardboard boxes, string, fabric, and other recycled materials.
 We will consider how these materials and the site itself contribute to the children's play.
-This session will lay the groundwork for the afternoon event of setting up and carrying out a pop-up adventure playground in Sullivan Park, nearby in Yonkers.
+This session will lay the groundwork for the afternoon event of setting up and carrying out a Community Adventure Play Experience (CAPE) in Sullivan Park, nearby in Yonkers.

 Play Space Design and Advocacy

 This session will include an introduction to the history and evolution of playgrounds in New York City and will explore issues of keeping the play experience current (the construction and reconstruction of New York City Playgrounds, safety and maintenance standards), advocating for play, bringing the imagination back to the playground, and providing play outside of the playground.

 Play Therapy and Culture -- A Jamaican Experience

 In the summer of 2007, Marie Reynolds introduced play therapy to the Child Abuse Mitigation Project in Jamaica, and since her return to Jamaica she has continued to expand awareness of and advocate for the value of play and play therapy through her clinical practice, lecturing a graduate course in play and art therapy, and conducting workshops for teachers and parents.
 With the support of anecdotal and case references, from her Jamaican experience, Marie will discuss play therapy withink a cultural context, including how this is shaped by child socialization and patterns of parent-child interaction.